jake-dog/goroutines/README.md

 The size of the goroutine pool provided to `Map`, `Inject`, `Reduce`, `Search`, etc. also limits the internal buffer size.
 Unordered functions require less buffering, and are frequently much faster, as the results do not need to be reordered.

-Unless a context is provided, error aware mapping functions can only terminate in-between processing of "slow" functions.
+Unless a context is provided error aware mapping functions can only terminate in-between processing of "slow" functions.
 Context cancellation is preferred to terminate quickly.
 Error aware mapping functions will return the first error encountered as the result of a function call or context cancellation.